 We had a wonderful time, especially since we were all very happy to interpret the definition of “running” quite liberally today.
 Rather, most of the time we were just jogging along, stopping occasionally to point out displays (“look!
 I think that is supposed to be a candle”) and posing for photos in front of particularly well-done light exhibits.

 We even sounded the part and “jingled all the way” as some of us wore bells.
 Whether we successfully fooled some kids into thinking that Santa and his reindeer-lead sleigh were coming down their streets is unknown, but we tried our best.

 Perhaps the best x-mas lights displays were not on a house, but on Woodward Governor’s premises.
 Woodward Governor (not to be confused with the Watergate scandal or the leader of our state) is a manufacturer of aircraft engine energy control systems.
 There were enough lights there to light up an entire city in North Korea.

 After the 4.5-mile run, we returned to Allison and Art’s home where we had a potluck!
 Each of us brought a dish and there would have even been enough food if Santa himself had stopped by to join us.
 While gorging myself with food, I enjoyed talking about motorcycle touring with Allison’s co-worker Tom, about snowshoeing with another Tom, and how Cathy will be vacationing in Africa next month, including a climb up Mt.
 Kilimanjaro!

-All in all I believe this was a near-optimal way to celebrate the holidays, and certainly beats scurrying around Toys ‘R Us and wrestling with other patrons for one of those Wiis.
+All in all I believe this was a near-optimal way to celebrate the holidays, and certainly beats scurrying around Toys ‘R Us for kids toys and wrestling with other patrons for one of those Wiis.